 Follows the same conditions as the Partial Match with one difference:

-The amount of PTMs matched in the reference proteoform are at least 50% of the total number of PTMs provided in the input.
+The number of PTMs matched in the reference proteoform is at least 50% of the total number of PTMs provided in the input.

 Approach comparison

 Here is a comparison between the current approach of mapping with the proposed possible approaches.
 Table 3 shows the conditions are checked in each approach, whether the conditions are fulfilled or not.
 Table 4 show which conditions are necessary to be fulfilled to consider a protein/proteoform matched for each of the considered approaches.